iarunsaragadam/isobox/API.md

 - **Temporary Files**: Code files are written to unique temp directories and cleaned up
 - **No Persistence**: No data persists between executions
 - **Resource Limits**: Containers have limited access to system resources
+- **Language-Specific Isolation**: Each language runs in its own optimized container

 ## Rate Limiting